 Video Tutorials to Help:

-How to Crochet Attached SC Ribbing (find the left handed video here)
+How to Crochet Attached SC Ribbing (find the left handed video here - the right handed video loads with the page)

 How to Crochet in the 3rd Loop (find the left handed video here)